 These areas are typically in shadow.
 Next, add a few highlights to the rest of the body, but keep them subtle.
 You don’t want the cat to look like it has been dusted with confetti.
 If you aren’t sure where to put the highlights, try to imagine what the light source would be.
 Cats are nocturnal, so they are often lit by moonlight.
 If you want to be extra careful, you can use a flashlight and a piece of paper to simulate the light hitting the cat.

 Drawing Cat is a difficult subject, but they are worth the struggle.
 If you love cats but aren’t exactly artistic, keep practicing and learning from your mistakes.
 You’ll get there!
 Remember, there is no magic formula for drawing a cat.
 It is all about practice.
 Keep trying, keep learning from your mistakes, and you will get better at drawing cats in no time.
 The hardest part is getting started, but once you are going you’ll see that it’s really not that hard.

-Spread the love6 Tips on How to Draw Animals and Make Them Look Real How to Draw Realistic Animals With Pencil How to Draw Realistic Animals With Pencil ?
+Spread the love 6 Tips on How to Draw Animals and Make Them Look Real How to Draw Realistic Animals With Pencil How to Draw Realistic Animals With Pencil ?
 We love animals because they are unique and they bring out the child in us.
-When you are learning how to draw animals, it can be...
+When you are learning how to draw animals,...